adiorany3/MoleculeDocker/README.md

 Extra features:
 - **Convert to PDBQT**: use the Open Babel `obabel` CLI to convert uploaded PDB/MOL/SDF files to PDBQT (sidebar Convert to PDBQT button).
 If `obabel` isn't found, the app will show an error and fallback to mock docking.
 - **3D Viewer**: enable `Show 3D viewer (py3Dmol)` in the sidebar to visualize poses in the browser when py3Dmol is installed.
 Without RDKit the mock PDB pose still displays as a 3D model.
+ - **Compute grid**: use `Compute grid from receptor` in the sidebar to compute the docking box center and size from a receptor PDB.
+This automatically fills the `Center X/Y/Z` and `Size X/Y/Z` fields.
+(The calculation adds a small margin to the bounding box.)

 ## Notes and Limitations